Taking Training Seriously: Human Guidance and Management-Based Regulation of Artificial Intelligence: Introduction

 \section{Introduction}

 Around the world, the rapid use and deployment of artificial intelligence (AI), especially in scenarios which could present significant adverse safety or human rights impacts, has raised fervent calls for regulation.
 In the face of the blistering pace of AI development, real regulatory movement is starting to take place in both the European Union (EU) and the United States, as well as at international standard-setting bodies.
-The EU is moving forward with the adoption and eventual implementation of an AI Act that it initially proposed in 2021—a law which would govern the use and development of AI by both public and private entities.
-Within the United States, President Joseph Biden in October 2023 issued Executive Order 14,110 which outlines AI initiatives across federal agencies and provides a framework for both governing the use of AI by these agencies as well as prompting them to develop policies to guide or regulate the use of AI by private entities.
+In March 2024, the EU adopted an AI Act that it had initially proposed in 2021—a law which now governs the use and development of AI by both public and private entities in Europe \cite{euAIact}.
+Within the United States, President Joseph Biden in October 2023 issued Executive Order 14,110 which outlines AI initiatives across federal agencies and provides a framework for both governing the use of AI by these agencies as well as prompting them to develop policies to guide or regulate the use of AI by private entities \cite{joseph_r_biden_jr_executive_2023, young2024memo}.
 And in 2023, one of the leading international standard-setting organizations—the International Organization for Standardization (ISO)—issued two major risk management standards on the use of AI: ISO 23,894 and ISO 42,001 \cite{ISO23894, ISO42001}.